Characterizing classification datasets: a study of meta-features for meta-learning: Tools

-Aiming to offer a robust, flexible and standalone data characterization tool, the authors developed the Meta-Feature Extractor (MFE) tool\footnote{\url{https://CRAN.R-project.org/package=mfe}}, an R package that contains the implementation of the meta-features and summarization functions described in this paper.
-MFE also implements solutions for most of the issues discussed in Section \ref{sec:discussion} and provides a simple and flexible tool specifically designed to characterize datasets.
+Aiming to offer a robust, flexible and standalone data characterization tool, the authors developed the Meta-Feature Extractor (MFE) tool\footnote{Available in Python (\url{https://pypi.org/project/pymfe/}) and R (\url{https://cran.r-project.org/package=mfe}) languages} that contains the implementation of most of the meta-features and summarization functions described in this paper.
+MFE also implements solutions for some of the issues discussed in Section \ref{sec:discussion} and provides a simple and flexible tool specifically designed to characterize datasets.

-The package allows the user to compute a specific, a group of or all meta-features available.
+MFE allows the user to compute a specific, a group of or all meta-features available.
 It is possible to define which summarization functions should be computed and, optionally, to obtain all computed values for a given set of measures, without summarizing the results.
-Many of the hyperparameters can be changed according to the user's preferences, as shown in Table \ref{tab:hyperparam}, which also includes the default values adopted for all of them.
+Many of the hyperparameters can be changed according to the user's preferences, as shown in Table~\ref{tab:hyperparam}, which also includes the default values adopted for all of them.
+It is worth highlighting that the robustness of these choices, regarding the characterization process, is usually unknown, although they are consistent with the literature and the authors' experience.
+The column ``Details" presents the rationale behind the decisions taken.

-As a limitation, MFE supports only the classification MtL meta-features and does not accept datasets with missing values.
-An extension to other meta-features need to follow the discussion described in Section \ref{sec:discussion}.
+As a limitation, MFE does not support to characterize non-classification datasets and does not accept datasets with missing values.
+An extension to other meta-features needs to follow the discussion described in Section \ref{sec:discussion}.
 The authors believe that MFE can be used in any MtL experiment that requires the characterization of datasets, similar to DCT in the past, but with more flexibility.